1 Bg 15-1972: The Yoga of the Supreme Person

 > the glories of the Supreme Lord are celebrated.
 By

-> performing Vedic rituals, discussing the Vedic
+> performance of Vedic rituals, discussion of the Vedic

 > He is attained.
 Therefore the purpose of the Vedas is to